chrismdp/chrismdp.github.com/_posts/2012-09-24-your-code-is-a-liability.md

 If you have a team to talk to, try this: rather than diving in to coding your next feature, have a discussion.

 Talk about different ways to achieve the same thing.
 Argue about the architecture and the arrangement of the different concepts you’re planning.
-Write down a spec of the work you're attemping and have the team critique it.
+Write down a spec of the work you are attemping and have the team critique it.

 Zone in on the simplest and lightest code structure you can find.
 Solutions developed with others will always be better than us implementing our own ideas in isolation at a ridiculous rate.